 (2) Once the student has passed the PhD examination, he or she has to distribute within one year six copies of the dissertation (plus one electronic version).
+In case of an online publication with the library, three final copies are sufficient.
 Formatting has to be done according to the rules of MHH library.
 The publication in form of a monograph is allowed if it is clearly indicated that the dissertation has been published by MHH.